tilden/tilden.github.io/_posts/2015-03-24-tar-command.md

 ---
 layout: post
-title:  "Why it it so difficult to write valid &ldquo;tar&rdquo; commands from memory?"
+title:  "Why is it so difficult to write valid &ldquo;tar&rdquo; commands from memory?"
 # title:  "The importance of convention in design: why the Unix tar utility is so  difficult to use"
 date:   2015-03-24 16:05:21
 thumbnail: "/images/posts/tar/post_banner.png"